egreiner/FluentSeq/README.md

 - Sequences with States
 - different kinds of State-Triggers
 - Actions that can be executed on State-Entry, State-Exit or WhileInState
-- Validate a sequence on build
+- Validate a sequence on build to avoid misconfigurations (missing states, triggers, etc.)

 ### Build Status